"Andrew Dickinson brings a compelling visceral energy to both his singing and acting."

 Other notable appearances include White Minister in Ligeti’s Le Grand Macabre (Elbphilharmonie Hamburg), Pedrillo in The Abduction of the Seraglio (Danish National Opera), Junger Diener in Dmitri Tcherniakov's new production of Elektra (Hamburg Oper), Red Whiskers in Billy Budd (Teatro dell’Opera di Roma), Spoletta in Tosca (Hamburg Oper), Quint in The Turn of the Screw (Bury Court Opera), Flute in A Midsummer Night’s Dream (Hyogo PAC, Japan), Kaufmann in Jakob Lenz (Mozarteum Salzburg), and Gerhard in H.K.
 Gruber’s Gloria – A Pigtail (Bregenz Festival).
 He has sung under conductors including Kent Nagano, Sir Donald Runnicles, Yutaka Sado, Ulf Schirmer, Robin Ticciati, James Conlon, Alan Gilbert and Enrique Mazzola.

-On the concert platform, Andrew has performed Handel’s Messiah (Royal Festival Hall London, St. Stephan’s Cathedral Vienna, Liszt Academy Budapest), Mozart’s Requiem (Royal Albert Hall London), Bach’s St. John Passion (Ensemble Resonanz Hamburg) and Britten’s War Requiem (Berliner Dom).
+Andrew has performed Handel’s Messiah (Royal Festival Hall London, St. Stephan’s Cathedral Vienna, Liszt Academy Budapest), Mozart’s Requiem (Royal Albert Hall London), Bach’s St. John Passion (Ensemble Resonanz Hamburg) and Britten’s War Requiem (Berliner Dom).
 Other engagements include Berlioz’s Grande Messe des Morts (Winchester Cathedral), Bach’s B Minor Mass (Bolzano), Mendelssohn’s Elijah (Amman) and Bach’s St. Matthew Passion (Hannover).